Services during COVID-19

-During COVID-19, you can only exercise within 5 kilometres of your home, keeping a 2-metre distance from other people at all times.
-If you would like to do additional exercise at home, there are many resources to help.
+If you would like to do some exercise at home, there are many resources to help.

 Age & Opportunity broadcasts a series of 15-minute seated exercise sessions for older adults online.
 You can watch the exercise sessions live on Facebook at 11am on Mondays, Wednesdays and Fridays.
 You can also watch previous sessions on YouTube.